TLouf/respace/README.md

 - Handle parameter defaults.
 - Save your results at different paths depending on the set of parameters they were computed for, with little to no effort.
+- Track how long each computation takes to identify bottlenecks in your pipeline.

 ## Installation